tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

 ``waptupgrade_task_period`` = 360                                 Upgrade frequency (disabled by default)

-``waptservice_user`` = admin                                      Identifier used by the WAPT service when executing actions.

-``waptservice_password`` = 5e884898da                             sha256 hashed password when the WAPT service is used locally from
-                                                                  a command prompt (NOPASSWORD disables the requirement for a password)

 ``waptservice_port`` = 8088                                       WAPT agent loopback port.
 It is not accessible from the network.

 ``dbdir`` = :file:`C:\\Program Files(x86)\\wapt\\db`              Folder where the database :file:`waptdb.sqlite` file will be stored.